mahulchak/svmu/README.md

 	svmu sam2ref.mm.delta ref.fasta sample.fasta n snp_mode> sample.small.txt

  ```
  <b>n</b> represents the number of unique mum/syntenic blocks that should be present between two sequences to find the SVs between them.
 It can be 5, or 10, or 100.
-We will get rid of this parameter very soon.

  <b>snp_mode</b> should be 'h' or 'l', depending on whether you want to get the SNPs and small indels or not. 'h' will lead to higher memory usage and longer run times.
 The program generates several files as output: